digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

                   github_token: ${{ secrets.GITHUB_TOKEN }}
         ```

-6. Save the workflow file, commit, and push changes to your git repository `main` branch (you may need to disable main branch protection temporarily to perform this step).
+6. Save the workflow file, commit, and push changes to your git repository `main` branch (**you may need to temporarily disable `main` branch protection first**).

+    !!!note
+        - The `deployment-tests` job from the `Online Boutique CI Main` workflow example contains only a placeholder for integration tests.
+This part is implementation specific, and it is left for the user to configure.
+        - Depending on your setup, you may want to adjust the following environment variables at the top of your workflow file:
+          ```yaml
+          env:
+            CI_COMMIT_AUTHOR: "CI GitHub Actions"
+            CI_COMMIT_AUTHOR_EMAIL: "gh-actions@noreply.github.com"
+            DOCR_ENDPOINT: "registry.digitalocean.com/<YOUR_REGISTRY_NAME_HERE>"
+          ```

 Explanation for the above configuration:

 - `on.push` - triggers the `Online Boutique Main CI` workflow on push events only.
 - `on.push.branches` - triggers the `Online Boutique Main CI` workflow whenever a push event is detected for the specified list of branches.
 In this case only `main` branch is desired.
 - `on.push.paths-ignore` - list of repository paths used for filtering.
 The `Online Boutique Main CI` workflow is triggered only on paths **not present** in the `paths-ignore` list.
 Basically, everything is included (microservices as well), except for Kustomize logic, README files, and workflows logic.
 Kustomize configuration is dealt in a separate workflow, because it's not related to microservices application logic.
 - `env` - sets environment variables to use for the whole pipeline.
-Usually, environment variables control CI workflow behavior (such as telling ArgoCD how to sync only for the specific environment).
+Usually, environment variables control workflow logic.
 - `jobs` - defines list of job to run inside the pipeline such as integration tests, build and push docker images, apply Kustomize changes, etc.
 - `steps` - list of steps implementing workflow jobs logic.

-!!!note

-    You should change the following environment variables at the top of your CI workflow file if your setup is different:
-      ```yaml
-      env:
-        CI_COMMIT_AUTHOR: "CI GitHub Actions"
-        CI_COMMIT_AUTHOR_EMAIL: "gh-actions@noreply.github.com"
-        DOCR_ENDPOINT: "<YOUR_DOCR_ENDPOINT_HERE>"
-      ```

 Following diagram shows the `Online Boutique Main CI` workflow composition: